chucey/TrAISformer/README.md

 ### Run

 For data preprocssing run,`0-Data-prep/csv2pkl_optimized.py` to convert a list of .CSV files to pickle files in a highly optimzed way.
-Then, run `0-Data-prep/data_prep_v2.py` the furthr preprocess the data for use.
+Then, run `0-Data-prep/data_prep_v2.py` To further preprocess the data for use.
 The final format of the preprocessed data is: `[LAT, LON, SOG, COG, HEADING, TIMESTAMP, MMSI, SHIPTYPE, LENGTH, WIDTH, CARGO],` and is saved in three pickle files for training, testing and validation.

 Run `1-TrAISformer-code/trAISformer.py` to train and evaluate the model.
 (Please note that the values given by the code are in km, while the values presented in the paper were converted to nautical mile.)